openzim/mwoffliner/README.md

 # MWoffliner

-MWoffliner is a tool for making a local HTML snapshot of any online Mediawiki instance.
+MWoffliner is a tool for making a local offline HTML snapshot of any online Mediawiki instance.
 It goes through all articles (or a selection if specified) and writes the HTML/images to a local directory.
 It has mainly been tested against Wikimedia projects like Wikipedia, Wiktionary, ...
 But it should also work for any recent Mediawiki.

+It can write the raw HTML/JS/CSS/PNG... files to the filesystem or pack them all in a highly compressed [ZIM](https://openzim.org) file.

+Read [CONTRIBUTING.md](./CONTRIBUTING.md) to know more about MWoffliner development.

 [![NPM](https://nodei.co/npm/mwoffliner.png)](https://nodei.co/npm/mwoffliner/)